aptos-foundation/AIPs/aips/aip-67.md

 This requires refactoring of some fundamental building blocks of Aptos (e.g., decoupled execution), which might be too much implementation/testing complexity.

 ## Specification

+### Assumptions

+An OIDC provider may rotate its JWKs in any frequency.
+But as long as it eventually stays on a version for long enough, and this version can be observed by a subset of honest validators that hold more than 2/3 of the total voting power, this version can be successfully replicated on chain.

+This assumption is valid for most OIDC providers today.
+(The fastest rotator known is Google, who rotates their JWK nearly every week.)

+Here are some examples when JWK consensus may get stuck on a provider.
+- When validators have evenly split views on the JWKs of this provider.
+- When the provider rotates too fast.
+- When 1/3 of the total voting power is controlled by malicious validator, and at least one honest validator does not have access to the provider's JWK API.

 ### On-chain states